jz-Jiang/E-finder/README.md

 ## Step 6: eRNA identification
 Up-regulated lncRNAs can be obtained using the `Up_lncRNAs_command.R` script.
 Genes can be annotated by H3K27ac using the `Annotation_command.R` script.
 The identification of enhancer RNAs and bioinformatic prediction of eRNA-mRNA pairs can be performed using `e-finder.R` script.
+Please modify the parameters in the config1_lncRNA.txt or config2_e-finder.txt file and provide the gtf file of  corresponding species to suit your analysis.

 ## END